Home > Insurance Blog > The Importance Of Key Person Insurance For Small To Midsize Businesses

 Businesses in which the owner wants to ensure liquidity in case of death or disability

 Key person insurance can be a valuable tool for planning business succession, as it provides liquidity to transition the ownership of the company.
 The cost can depend on several factors, including the amount of insurance you need and the type of policy – term, whole, or variable life insurance.
-Our seasoned insurance agents at Simms Insurance Agency in Lexington Park, Maryland can help you determine how much key person insurance you need and the best type of policy for your company.
+Our seasoned insurance agency can help you determine how much key person insurance you need and the best type of policy for your company.

 September is Life Insurance Awareness Month.

 It’s the perfect time to remind ourselves to plan ahead for the ones we love.